syncthing/docs/specs/bep-v1.rst

 (new blocks are available) or **forget (1)** (the file transfer has completed or failed).

 The **name** field defines the file name from the global index for which this update is being sent.

 The **version** message defines the version of the file for which this update is being sent.

 The **block indexes** field is a list of positive integers, where each integer represents the index of the block in the FileInfo message Blocks array that has become available for download.

-For example an integer with with value 3 represents that the data defined in the fourth BlockInfo message of the FileInfo message of that file is now available.
+For example an integer with value 3 represents that the data defined in the fourth BlockInfo message of the FileInfo message of that file is now available.
 Please note that matching should be done on **name** AND **version**.
 Furthermore, each update received is incremental, for example the initial update message might contain indexes 0, 1, 2, an update 5